domagojk/scalable-arhitecture/README.md

 ## Proposed Arhitecture
 There are, of course, different ways of structuring an application like this.

-This challenge promotes the architecture which is composed of:
+This challenge promotes an architecture which is composed of:
  - view logic (components managing application visual presentation)
  - state managment (components managing application state)
  - effects (components managing application side effects)